Kintsugi Hope

 Please email Jess and Abbie if you have any questions

-We are currently planning a daytime course.
-Please email Jess and Abbie if you would be interested in joining.
+We are currently planning our next courses Please email Jess and Abbie if you would be interested in joining.